 The World's 50 Best Bars (and the awards ceremony hosted to celebrate the list’s unveiling) is organised and compiled by William Reed Business Media.
 None of the employees of the organiser or any of the sponsors associated with the awards, including the main sponsor, has any influence over the results.

-The list is compiled by votes from The World’s 50 Best Bars Academy, which comprises more than 540 drinks experts, including renowned bartenders and consultants, drinks writers and cocktail specialists from around the world.
+The list is compiled by votes from The World’s 50 Best Bars Academy, which comprises more than 540 drinks experts, including renowned bartenders and consultants, drinks writers and cocktail specialists from around the world, with 50/50 gender balance.

 The main rules of voting are: